One Big Summary of One Big Beautiful Bill

 • House version: $2,500 per child (temporary through 2028)

 Important limitation: The Tax Policy Center notes that 17 million children from low-income families won’t benefit because their families don’t earn enough to claim the full credit.
+Families juggling mixed impacts can browse financial assistance guides for families to close gaps in food, housing, and utilities.

 Other Tax Benefits